Badrex9/LCVAE/README.md

 ---

-## Reproducibility
+## 📦 Data Availability

-All notebooks are designed to run independently with fixed seeds and follow the same experimental protocol for fair comparison.
-If using this repository for your work, please cite the original paper and our contribution accordingly.
+Due to GitHub's storage and bandwidth limitations, large files have been excluded from version control.
+Instead:

+- The `dataset/` folder contains a ZIP archive with both NSL-KDD and CICIDS2017 preprocessed datasets.
+- The `generations_nsl/` folder includes a ZIP archive containing all synthetic datasets generated from the NSL-KDD experiments.
+- The `generations_cicids/` folder is left empty in the repository.
+Generated data for CICIDS2017 could not be included due to size constraints (even when compressed).
+Please use the provided generation scripts to reproduce the data, or contact the authors for access.

 ---

+## 🔁 Reproducibility

+All notebooks are designed to run independently with fixed random seeds and follow a shared experimental protocol for consistent benchmarking across models.

+---

-## Acknowledgments
+## 📝 Acknowledgments

-This work reuses preprocessing, baseline models, and evaluation pipelines from [AdenRajput/Comparative_Analysis](https://github.com/AdenRajput/Comparative_Analysis), and extends it with explicit latent structuring and controllable generation via LCVAE.
+This work reuses preprocessing steps, baseline models, and evaluation metrics from [AdenRajput/Comparative_Analysis](https://github.com/AdenRajput/Comparative_Analysis), and extends them with explicit latent structuring and a controllable generation mechanism via LCVAE.